 What is Broken Link Building

 Links are the connective tissue of the internet.
-To mix metaphors, they are the roads connecting all of the information people search.
+To mix metaphors, they are the roads connecting all of the information people search for.
 Clickable hyperlinks within stories help direct the flow of traffic from one website to another seamlessly.
 As such, these roads can be used to your advantage.

 Link building is done when you strategically gather links that will allow you to point from other websites or content back to your own blog, website, or content.
 This helps add clicks leading to your site’s most important pages.
 However, this system can also bolster your site’s SEO standings, which will help you climb the rankings and become established as an authority.

-Broken Link Building has been developed from something that SEO experts call Link Rot, which is the tendency for links to break overtime, websites to shutdown, or developers to ignore the upkeep on their product/blogs.
-The result of all of this is countless hyperlinks within articles, blogs, news posts etc. leading to dead links and 404 error pages.
+Broken Link Building has been developed from something that SEO experts call Link Rot, which is the tendency for links to breaking over time, websites to shut down, or developers to ignore the upkeep on their product/blogs.
+The result of all of this is countless hyperlinks within articles, blogs, news posts, etc. leading to dead links and 404 error pages.

 Most Effective Broken Link Building Methods